DSOlab/StrainTool/README.md

 ## Acknowlegments

-This project has received funding from
+This project has received funding from:

 **EPOS IP - EPOS Implementation Phase** funded from  the European Union’s Horizon 2020 research and innovation programme under grant agreement N° 676564